Compling2-Spring2022-SBU/main/README.md

 ## Class Log

+### Wed 17 Mar 2021

+- We  discussed top-down tree DFA.
+- We finished a few minutes early for those who want to attend Owen Rambow's talk at the AI seminar.

-### Mon 14 Mar 2021
+### Mon 15 Mar 2021

-- We began going over tree DFA.
+- We  discussed bottom-up tree DFA.
 - HW3 on string DFAs is now in the repository.
 It is due next Monday (3/21).

 ### Fri 12 Mar 2021